Updated June 9, 2023.

 If the monogram is for a man, the middle letter may be the middle or last name.
 If it is the last name, it is larger than the other initials.

-If the monogram is for a woman the middle initial is the last name and is always larger.
+If the monogram is for a woman, the middle initial is the last name and is always larger.

 If the monogram is for a couple, the last name, larger, is in the middle, with the bride’s name on the left.

-If the monogram must have letters all the same size, the letters should be in order of the name, i.e. JMP for Janet Margaret Perry.
+If the monogram must have letters all the same size, the letters should be in the order of the name, i.e. JMP for Janet Margaret Perry.

 Although you can use just about any typeface (font) for monograms, there are some styles that are pretty typical.
-Often the letters will be arranged to make a shape, such as a diamond, sometimes lines or other geometric shapes are added to reinforce this.
+Often the letters will be arranged to make a shape, such as a diamond, lines, or other geometric shapes are added to reinforce this.
 The picture below, taken from Pinterest, shows examples of many styles (not all of these will work for needlepoint).

 Another image shows additional styles of monograms (from Monogram Chick).